Netanyahu warns Gaza civilians after Israel destroys apartment block

 At one U.N.-run school in Gaza where Palestinian families have been sheltering, children chanting "glory and eternity to our martyrs" stood in line for the national anthem, but no classes were held.

-Scott Anderson, Deputy Director of Gaza operations for the United Nations Relief and Works Agency, said although school had been cancelled, some instruction could be provided via television or the Internet.
+Scott Anderson, Deputy Director of Gaza operations for the United Nations Relief and Works Agency, said although school had been canceled, some instruction could be provided via television or the Internet.

 Hamas has said it would not stop fighting until the Israeli-Egyptian blockade on Gaza is lifted.
 Both Israel and Egypt view Hamas as a security threat and are demanding guarantees that weapons will not enter the economically-crippled enclave.